cdl-geneseo/geneseo-dictionary/G/Genny.md

 # Genny

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Genny

 Created by  Unknown User (djb25), last modified on Apr 28, 2015

 Genny - n.
 A nickname for SUNY Geneseo.&quot;I can't handle the weather in Genny!&quot;As of 2015, 68.75% of students surveyed know this word.
 62.5% believe it is of local origins.(Barcacel Peña, G-M, 2015)